Qastal Ma'af

-Qastal Ma'af (قسطل معاف) is a town in northwestern Syria, administratively part of the Latakia Governorate, located north of Latakia.
+Qastal Ma'af (قسطل معاف) is a town in northwestern Syria, administratively part of the Latakia Governorate, located in the mountains north of Latakia.
 Nearby localities include Kesab to the north, Mashqita and Ayn al-Bayda to the south and Rabia to the east.
 According to the Syria Central Bureau of Statistics, Qastal Ma'af had a population of 585 in the 2004 census.
 It is the administrative center of the Qastal Ma'af nahiyah ("subdistrict"), which consisted of 19 localities with a collective population of 16,784 in 2004.
 The inhabitants of the town are predominantly Turkmen Sunni Muslim, and the inhabitants of the surrounding villages and subdistrict are predominantly Alawites.